A cyst. What does that bring to mind?

 Schedule a Auburn chiropractic visit for

-diagnosis and treatment of back pain because of a synovial cyst or
+diagnosis and treatment of back pain due to synovial cyst or

 other reason.
 The diagnosis of a cyst as the pain generator is more